mubaarak2002/iac-riscv-cw-9/README.md

 ## Branch Designations:

 On this branch (master), there is the single cycle RISC-V processor.
 The Diagram of the processor shows all the connections made, as well as their bit lengths.
-This processor was "chopped up", and a cache was added to form or pipelined and cached version.
+This processor was "chopped up", and a cache was added to form a more advanced version of this RISC-V CPU.
 This can be found on the branch named "Advanced", along with a full technical writeup of all changes made as well as added logic and modules.

 ## Team Statement: